TxnLab/algorand-wc2/README.md

 ### Signing Requests

 The [Sign API](https://docs.walletconnect.com/2.0/web/sign/dapp-usage) is used to sign transactions, which are sent to the paired wallet as a JSON-RPC request.
-Algorand wallets currently support a single RPC method, `algo_signTxn`, which accepts an array of transaction objects for `params`.
+Algorand wallets currently support a single RPC method, `algo_signTxn`, which accepts a nested array of transaction objects for `params`.

 ```ts
 // Simplified example